Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Tell your doctor what medications you’re taking, especially aspirin or an anticoagulant, sometimes called a “blood thinner.”
+Tell your doctor what medicines you’re taking.
+This is especially true if you take aspirin or a blood thinner (anticoagulant).
 Ask if you should stop taking them.

-If you smoke, stop now to improve your blood flow and breathing.
+If you smoke, stop now.
+This will help your blood flow and breathing.

 Don’t eat or drink anything after midnight the night before surgery.

 The anesthesiologist is the doctor who gives you anesthesia.
-It keeps you asleep and free of pain during surgery.
+This medicine keeps you asleep and free of pain during surgery.
 He or she will talk to you about this before your surgery.

 Any hair in an incision area may be removed.
 You may also be asked to wash with an antibacterial soap the morning of surgery.

 If you are having valve surgery and need dental work, you may be told to have it done before surgery.
-This is because dental work can let bacteria enter the bloodstream, which may cause infection around a new valve.
+This is because dental work can let bacteria enter the bloodstream.
+This may cause infection around a new valve.

-Possible risks and complications of minimally invasive heart surgery are:
+Risks and complications of minimally invasive heart surgery may include:

 Damage to bones and muscles

-Problems due to anticoagulant therapy (if you had valve surgery)
+Problems because of anticoagulant therapy if you had valve surgery

 Heart attack, stroke, or death